executium/api-version-2/errors.md

 ## 10xx Network Issues

+## 20xx User Input Issues
+Codes within the range of 2000-3000 relate to user input errors, these can range from missing fields, illegal characters, or authorization problems.

+#### 2000 API Key invalid
+- The provided API Key, parameter `key` was not valid.

+#### 2001 Missing API Key
+- The API key parameter named `key` was not present.
+This must be sent as part of the header.

+#### 2100 Missing Authorization String
+-The `authorization` parameter was not present, you are required to send this as a header.

+#### 2300 Missing Authorization String
+-The `authorization` parameter was not present, you are required to send this as a header.

 ## 50xx Internal Issues with Executium
 Any codes which fall in the 5000-6000 range are issues relating directory to the executium trading system.
 When you encounter these errors there is little to nothing you as a user can do.
 While we will be aware at the same time as you, and working towards a solution, we do request you send your request and response data to support@executium.com as this will prove helpful.

+#### 5000 - Internal database error
+- An issue with the executium core engine has occured, the service will be unavilable for you on that particular request until an engineer has provided a fix.